NKoech123/TravelChatApp/README.md

     ```bash
      npm run api
     ```
-4. Seed some data (a user for server context)
+4. Seed some data initial chats and most important a default user to use for server request contexts

     ```bash
      npm run data-model-postgres